airmelt/LeetCode/#989 Add to Array-Form of Integer 数组形式的整数加法.md

+# 989 Add to Array-Form of Integer 数组形式的整数加法

 __Description__:
 For a non-negative integer X, the array-form of X is an array of its digits in left to right order.
 For example, if X = 1231, then the array form is [1,2,3,1].

 Given the array-form A of a non-negative integer X, return the array-form of the integer X+K.

 __Example:__

 Example 1:

 Input: A = [1,2,0,0], K = 34